MasoniteFramework/docs/masonite-orm/white-page.md

 ## Grammar Classes

 Grammar classes are classes which are responsible for the compiling of attributes into a SQL statement.
+Grammar classes are used for DML statements \(select, insert, update and delete\).
+Grammars are not used for DDL statements \(create and alter\).
 The SQL statement will then be given back to whatever called it \(like the `QueryBuilder` class\) and then passed to the connection class to make the database call and return the result.
 Again the grammar class is only responsible for compiling the query into a string.
 Simply taking attributes passed to it and looping through them and compiling them into a query.

 The grammar class will be responsible for both SQL and Qmark.
 Again, SQL looks like this: